CorningWare: Patterns and products

 The first pattern produced was Wheat; it was test marketed in 1958.
 It didn't test well with potential customers, and was dropped in favor of Blue Cornflower.

-Corning Ware cookware's first widely distributed pattern was the 'Blue Cornflower' pattern designed by Joseph Baum, an artist at the Charles Brunelle Advertising Agency in Hartford, Connecticut.
-It became the trademark of Corning consumer products for three decades.
-Beyond the Blue Cornflower pattern, dozens of additional styles have been offered over the years such as 'Floral Bouquet', 'Spice O' Life', 'French White', and "Shadow Iris".
+Designed by Joseph Baum, an artist at the Charles Brunelle Advertising Agency in Hartford, Connecticut, the Blue Cornflower pattern became the trademark of Corning consumer products for three decades.
+Dozens of additional styles have also been offered, such as 'Floral Bouquet', 'Spice O' Life', 'French White', and "Shadow Iris".

 Currently, Pyroceram-based Corning Ware is popular in the Asia–Pacific region.
 Additional patterns have been created specifically for this market, including Bliss, Blue Elegance, Cool Pansies, Country Rose, Dainty Flora, Dandy Blossoms, Elegant City, European Herbs, Herb Country, Lilyville, Lush, Petite Trio, Plum, Salad Seasons and Warm Pansies among others.

 The lids of CorningWare are typically made of Pyrex.
 Though some early lids were made of Pyroceram, most subsequent covers have been made of borosilicate or tempered soda-lime glass.
 Unlike the cookware, these lids have a lower tolerance for thermal shock and cannot be used under direct heat.

 More than 750 million pieces of Corning Ware's range/oven-to-table service have been manufactured since its inception.
-A partial product list includes: browning skillets, cake pans, casserole dishes, coffee pots (percolator,drip), dinner service (Centura by Corning), Dutch ovens, frying pans, Grab-It bowls, loaf pans, percolators, pie plates, ramekins, restaurant ware (Pyroceram), roasters, saucepans, skillets, soufflé dishes, and teapots.
+A partial product list includes: browning skillets, cake pans, casserole dishes, coffee pots (percolator, drip), dinner service (Centura by Corning), Dutch ovens, frying pans, Grab-it bowls, loaf pans, percolators, pie plates, ramekins, restaurant ware (Pyroceram), roasters, saucepans, skillets, soufflé dishes, and teapots.

 Related products

-Corelle Brands sells similar looking products under the CorningWare brand name that are made of glazed stoneware, rather than Pyroceram.
-The packaging for this type of CorningWare bakeware specifically that they are not for stovetop use.
+Corelle Brands (and later, Instant Brands) sells similar looking products under the CorningWare brand name that are made of glazed stoneware, rather than Pyroceram.
+The packaging for this type of CorningWare bakeware specifically states that they are not for stovetop use.

 Visions, a brand of transparent stove top cookware originally created by Corning France and still being produced today, is made of a transparent version of Pyroceram.
-It features thermal traits very similar to Corning Ware plus improved resistance to staining and the detrimental effects of acids and detergents.
+It features thermal traits very similar to CorningWare plus improved resistance to staining and the detrimental effects of acids and detergents.

-Corelle, a brand name for break-resistant glass dishware also originally created by Corning Glass Works, has offered matching designs to many Corning Ware patterns.
+Corelle, a brand name for break-resistant glass dishware also originally created by Corning Glass Works, has offered matching designs to many CorningWare patterns.
 Care must be made to distinguish between Corning Ware cookware and tableware marketed under the Corelle and Pyrex brand names, as the thermal properties of the products are quite different.

 Arc International, France, sells cookware that is equivalent to Corning Ware under various brand names including Arcoflam, Luminarc, and Arcoroc.
-Their Octime line of glass-ceramic products was rebadged for Princess House and sold as Nouveau cookware in the USA and other select regions.
+Their Octime line of glass-ceramic saucepans and casseroles were rebadged for Princess House and sold as Nouveau cookware in the US and other select regions.
+Some of Arc's white vitroceramic cookware has also been sold under the Corning Ware brand name.